MrPowers/cali/guides/java_scala.md

 Clone the spark-daria repo with `git clone git@github.com:MrPowers/spark-daria.git`.

 `cd` into the `spark-daria` project directory and run `sbt test` to make sure your environment is properly setup.
 The command should install Scala, Spark, all the other project dependencies, and successfully run all the tests.

+## Additional Optional setup

+Run `brew install scala` so you can easily open up a Scala REPL for experimental development.

+You can also [download Spark from the website](https://spark.apache.org/downloads.html) so you have another way to execute Spark code on your local machine.
+This isn't necessary.
+We've already seen how to run the test suite for an entire Spark application with SBT (cloning spark-daria and then running `sbt test`).